AdobeDocs/campaign-standard.en/help/start/using/work-with-audiences.md

 <img width="60px" alt="conditions" src="assets/icon_profile.svg"/>

-Use Adobe Campaign’s flexible data model to enrich your customer profile data and add new attributes or tables.
-Then, use these customer profiles for more accurate segmentation, personalization, and reporting.

 Adobe Campaign profiles represent all of the contacts stored in the database.
 Each profile corresponds to one entry in the database which contains the necessary information for that profile to be targeted, qualified and individually tracked.
 This means that a profile can be: a client, a prospect, an individual subscribed to a newsletter, a recipient, a user, or any other denomination depending on the organization.

 **Read more**